sanket622/product-dashboard/README.md

 Deployment Link = https://product-dashboard-henna.vercel.app/

-                                             Product Dashboard
+###                                        PRODUCT DASHBOARD

-### This project is a React application for managing and displaying a list of products.
+=> This project is a React application for managing and displaying a list of products.
 It features a dashboard that includes search, filtering, and pagination functionalities.
 The project is set up using Vite for build tooling and includes configuration for testing with Jest and Vitest.

 ## Getting Started